 The most serious attempt at achieving civil marriage, however, came in 1998 when then-President Elias Hrawi pushed forth a draft proposal for optional civil marriage drawing on the call to deconfessionalize—that is secularize, or de-emphasize the import of religious sects in the governance of Lebanon.

-This memo, together with the French mandate Decree 60 L.R of 1936, allows people not belonging to one of the 18 religious communities recognized in Lebanon, to resort to civil law.
+This memo, together with the French mandate Decree 60 L.R. of 1936, allows people not belonging to one of the eighteen religious communities recognized in Lebanon to resort to civil law.
 After much delay, Marwan Charbel, minister of interior in 2013, registered the marriage of Sukkarieh and Darwiche.
 However, Charbel’s successor Nouhad Machnouk refrained from registering subsequent marriages, leaving dozens of unions in legal limbo and infamously reminding betrothed from different sects of the proximity of Cyprus.

-Sukkarieh’s and Darwiche’s 2013 civil marriage was also met by a “frenzied fatwa” in which the disgraced former Grand Mufti Muhammad Rashid Qabbani—who faced serious corruption allegations—warned legislators and ministers that they would be considered “apostates of Islam” if they supported the legalization of such unions.
-At the time, Prime Minister Saad al-Hariri rejected the Mufti’s edict and (unlike his father) expressed support for optional civil marriage—just not for his family.
+Sukkarieh’s and Darwiche’s 2013 civil marriage was also met by a “frenzied fatwa” in which the disgraced former Grand Mufti Mohammed Rashid Qabbani—who faced serious corruption allegations—warned legislators and ministers that they would be considered “apostates of Islam” if they supported the legalization of such unions.
+At the time, Prime Minister Saad Al-Hariri rejected the mufti’s edict and (unlike his father) expressed support for optional civil marriage—just not for his family.
 The former Maronite Patriarch Butrus Sfeir had threatened to excommunicate couples who chose this form of union, regarding their offspring as illegitimate.
-The current Maronite Patriarch Bechara al-Ra’i was more circuitous in his response, claiming the church’s support for mandatory rather than optional civil marriage—knowing full well that such a bill would never pass.
+The current Maronite Patriarch Bechara Al-Rai was more circuitous in his response, claiming the church’s support for mandatory rather than optional civil marriage—knowing full well that such a bill would never pass.

 Sarah El-Richani is Assistant Professor of Mass Communications at The American University in Cairo.
 Her work has appeared with BBC Media Action, MICT Berlin and the London-based Article 19, among others.
 Her monograph, Lebanon: Anatomy of a Media System in Perpetual Crisis was published in 2016.
 On Twitter: @srichani.